paulnorthrop/accessr/README.md

 function call.
 The `render()` function from the [rmarkdown package](https://cran.r-project.org/package=rmarkdown) is used to render R markdown files.
-A zip file containing multiple files can be produced from afingle function call.
+A zip file containing multiple files can be produced from a single function call.
 A user-supplied template Word document can be used to determine the formatting of the output Word document.
 When the output format is a Word document the `knitr` chunk options `out.width` and/or `out.height` can be used to set the dimensions of a